deanrumsby/chip8-rust-core/examples/webpack/README.md

-# browser-bundler
+# webpack

-This example uses the WASM module alongside a bundler (in this case webpack) to run within the browser.
+This example uses the WASM module alongside the webpack bundler to run within the browser.

 ## Installation